 12 Jul – 14 Jul 21

 13 Sep 21 - 15 Sep 21

 These classes consist of six (6) sessions, held on Saturday and Sunday, with three (3) sessions each day, 9:30-11:30 AM, 12:30-2:30 PM, and 2:30-4:30 PM.
 This class is intended for out of town/state students, enabling their parents to schedule a weekend trip to the Dayton area.

 This course is designed to transition the student from flying a basic aircraft (Cessna 172) to flying a more complex aircraft (Mooney Bravo), which is a step up in both capability and speed.
 This course is still an introductory level course, which will provide a brief overview of what flying a more complex aircraft would consist of.
 This course does not provide any level of certification, and cannot be used as a substitution for courses provided by a certified schoolhouse.

 Students must have graduated Intro Pilot 101 in order to attend this course.
-Classes will consist of three (3) sessions, scheduled for Tuesday, Wednesday, and Thursday of the same week.
+Classes will consist of three (3) sessions, scheduled for Monday, Tuesday, and Wednesday of the same week.
 Classes will be from 3:45 PM until 5:15 PM, however if all of the students can arrive early (earliest possible start time is 3:00 PM) class will start early, leaving more time for the simulators.
-Additional offerings of this course will be scheduled for the fall of 2021.

 Session 1 - Course Introduction, Taxi and Take-off